mattfowler11/public/Deploy/README.md

 This Mist deployment script has 2 main capabilities:

-1.Add Sites
+1. Add Sites
-2.Add Devices to Sites, Rename, and assign Switch Role
+2. Add Devices to Sites, Rename, and assign Switch Role

 Sites are added based on the configuration in sites.csv Devices (APs, Switches and WAN Edges) are added to sites based on assign_file.csv